gitlabhq/gitlabhq/doc/README.md

       <td width="50%">
         <a href="#building-an-integration-with-gitlab"><strong>Building an integration with GitLab?</strong></a>
         <br/>
-        Consult our our automation and integration documentation.
+        Consult our automation and integration documentation.
       </td>
       <td width="50%">
         <a href="#coming-to-gitlab-from-another-platform"><strong>Coming to GitLab from another platform?</strong></a>